mooxphp/jobs/README.md

 ### Laravel Forge

 Laravel Forge supports Redis, Horizon and Supervisor.
 The best way is to install Horizon and to enable it in the Forge UI.
 You can then schedule any job (or command dispatching your job).
-Do schedule any command without the need to change code (in kernel.php), you might consider using the [Filament Database Schedule plugin](https://filamentphp.com/plugins/husam-tariq-database-schedule).
+To schedule any command without the need to change code (in kernel.php), you might consider using the [Filament Database Schedule plugin](https://filamentphp.com/plugins/husam-tariq-database-schedule).

 More information: